metal3-io/metal3-docs/design/baremetal-operator/hardwaredata_crd.md

 ### Pivoting

-To pivot objects excluded from Cluster API chain to a target cluster, one can set `clusterctl.cluster.x-k8s.io=""` label on HostData and BareMetalHost CRDs.
+To pivot objects excluded from Cluster API chain to a target cluster, one can set `clusterctl.cluster.x-k8s.io=""` label on HardwareData and BareMetalHost CRDs.
 Current status annotation based pivoting workflow will stay as it is.
 However, CAPM3 machine controller will no longer copy `status.hardware` of BareMetalHost to the annotation.
-Because that part will be avialable in the form of HostData CR in the target cluster.
+Because that part will be avialable in the form of HardwareData CR in the target cluster.

 ### Implementation Details/Notes/Constraints

-The life of HostData is dependent on BareMetalHost.
-When BareMetalHost is entering inspection state, the HostData will be created.
-Failure in reaching inspection state or having `inspect.metal3.io: disabled` (without `inspect.metal3.io/hardwaredetails` annotation) annotation on BareMetalHost will force the operator to not create the HostData.
-Deleting a BareMetalHost will result in deletion of a HostData respectively.
+The life of HardwareData is dependent on BareMetalHost.
+When BareMetalHost is entering inspection state, the HardwareData will be created.
+Failure in reaching inspection state or having `inspect.metal3.io: disabled` (without `inspect.metal3.io/hardwaredetails` annotation) annotation on BareMetalHost will force the operator to not create the HardwareData.
+Deleting a BareMetalHost will result in deletion of a HardwareData respectively.

-HostData should be immutable and this will be controlled via [Validating Webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook) and with RBAC permissions.
+HardwareData should be immutable and this will be controlled via [Validating Webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook) and with RBAC permissions.
-In case, when [re-inspection](https://github.com/metal3-io/baremetal-operator/blob/master/docs/inspectAnnotation.md) of a `available` BareMetalHost is requested, new HostData will be re-created, because updating the old HostData will be blocked by the Validating Webhook.
+In case, when [re-inspection](https://github.com/metal3-io/baremetal-operator/blob/master/docs/inspectAnnotation.md) of a `available` BareMetalHost is requested, new HardwareData will be re-created, because updating the old HardwareData will be blocked by the Validating Webhook.

-Deprovisioning of the BareMetalHost must not delete the HostData.
+Deprovisioning of the BareMetalHost must not delete the HardwareData.
 It can be deleted either when BareMetalHost is being deleted or when re-inspection is requested.
-To ensure HostData availability while BareMetalHost is provisioned, a finalizer should be set on the HostData.
+To ensure HardwareData availability while BareMetalHost is provisioned, a finalizer should be set on the HardwareData.

-Only operator will be granted with create permissions for HostData and everyone else will be given no write permissions.
-If the BareMetalHost was inspected but HostData is missing, operator acts differently depending on the current state of the BareMetalHost.
+Only operator will be granted with create permissions for HardwareData and everyone else will be given no write permissions.
+If the BareMetalHost was inspected but HardwareData is missing, operator acts differently depending on the current state of the BareMetalHost.

-- host is provisioned: we expect that HostData never existed.
+- host is provisioned: we expect that HardwareData never existed.
 Even if it was existed but user deleted it, then it is user's fault.
-Normally finalizer blocks HostData deletion until BareMetalHost exists.
+Normally finalizer blocks HardwareData deletion until BareMetalHost exists.
 - host is available:
     1. copy inspection data from the status of BareMetalHost if exists;